vasoov/detect-red-color-camera/README.md

-Monitoring IT Infrastructure with Python & OpenCV Within data centers, technicians regularly travel down numerous aisles of rack mounted equipment checking for warning lights.
+Monitoring IT Infrastructure with Python & OpenCV.
+Within data centers, technicians regularly travel down numerous aisles of rack mounted equipment checking for warning lights.
 Lets see how Python & OpenCV can help with the detection.